 An interview transcript is necessary for journalists because they do a lot of interviews.
 It becomes easier for journalists to use transcripts for research because it is easier to code written information.
 Employers also use an interview transcript from a recorded audio during an interview.
 A student also submits the interview transcript when presenting their dissertations before the board of examiners.

-Use Software for your Interview Transcript
+Software for Interview Transcript

 It has now become easier to create interview transcripts due to the availability of different software.
 If you have previously transcribed an audio file, then you understand how tasking and time-consuming it is.
 Automated software for interview transcripts is fast and reliable.